 It formed part of the Kettle Valley Railway line built in the early 1900’s.
 During the forest fires of 2003, Myra Canyon was almost virtually destroyed.
 Twelve of eighteen trestles were burned to the ground and the fire created significant slope instability and rock damage throughout the canyon.
 Prior to its destruction, it was recognized one of Canada’s most outstanding achievements in engineering and construction and had become a national tourism attraction attracting over 50,000 visitors annually.
 Myra Canyon serves as a critical component of the world class recreation trail network for British Columbia.

-This was originally a Presbyterian Church.
+Originally a Presbyterian Church.
 It was built in 1892 in the Gothic Revival style and served the community until 1964.
 The original tower was replaced in 1953 and the steeple replaced during restoration in the early 1980’s.
-Benvoulin Church is located at what was once the Benvoulin Town site, which was laid out by pioneer land promoter, Mr. G.G.
+Benvoulin Church is located at what was once the Benvoulin Townsite, which was laid out by pioneer land promoter, Mr. G.G.
 McKay.
 This is also the site of the McIver House, (1890’s) one of the city’s unique heritage settings.
-It is also home to Xeriscape and Heritage Gardens.
+It is also home to xeriscape and gardens.

 Restored in 1986, this charming pioneer church has become one of the most popular locations for weddings.
 Though right in the city, it offers a historical location in a country setting.
 The tall steeple on this white shiplap building has been a landmark for over a century.